Manuka honey is produced in New Zealand from two closely related plants, both of which are commonly referred to as manuka.

 Non Peroxide Activity

 Manuka honey also has this varying degree of antibacterial activity due to H2O2, but has been found to have a further amount of antibacterial activity that is present after the H2O2 has been neutralized with Catalase.
 This activity is referred to as the Non Peroxide Activity (NPA).
-The letters UMF ("Unique Manuka Factor") have been privately trademarked in New Zealand (UMF®) to represent a standard of NPA antibacterial activity that is compared to the disinfectant phenol.
+The letters UMF ("Unique Manuka Factor") have been privately trademarked in New Zealand (UMF®) and originally represented a standard of NPA antibacterial activity that was compared to the disinfectant phenol.
 The UMF® letters are usually appended with a number.
-This number refers to the percentage of phenol in water.
-E.g. UMF12 equals an NPA activity equal to or greater than a 12% solution (%w/v) of phenol/water.
+This number referred to the percentage of phenol in water.
+E.g. UMF12 equaled an NPA activity equal to or greater than a 12% solution (%w/v) of phenol/water.
+With the advent of labeling regulations preventing unproven therapeutic claims, this numbering system is no longer allowed to be promoted as an indicator of antibacterial activity.
 Until 2006 only a small part of the NPA had been accounted for with the discovery of a number of naturally occurring compounds in manuka honey.

 Methylglyoxal - MGO